tailwindlabs/designing-with-tailwindcss/02-designing-an-image-card/05-cropping-and-positioning-images/README.md

-# 1.8 Optimizing for Production
+# 2.5 Cropping and Positioning Images

 This lesson is built as a simple [Vue CLI](https://cli.vuejs.org/) app to better represent how a real-world project might be set up.